-Essential oils to aid post viral recovery of loss of the sense of smell
+Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 The-Soul-of-the-Rose-by-John-William-Waterhouse

-Author of awarding winning Healing with Essential Oils (foreword by Janey Lee Grace), Essential Oils for the Whole Body and Essential Oils for Mindfulness and Meditation – published by Inner Traditions, Bear & Co., Vermont USA
+Author of Healing with Essential Oils, Essential Oils for the Whole Body and Essential Oils for Mindfulness and Meditation – published by Inner Traditions, Bear & Co., Vermont USA

 Introduction

-This article explores the role of essential oils in aiding recovery of the loss of sense of smell after a viral infection, such as a cold, or ‘flu, and more recently COVID-19 (SARS-CoV-2 – severe acute respiratory syndrome), and explores the following themes:
+This article explores the role of essential oils in aiding recovery of loss of the sense of smell instigated by colds and ‘flu and/or respiratory infection, and focuses on the following themes:

 • Essential oils to support olfactory rehabilitation